sedelpeuch/ronoco/ronoco-documentation/src/user-guides/installation.md

 Configure your Ubuntu to allow "restricted", "universe" and "multiverse".
 You can [follow the Ubuntu guide](https://help.ubuntu.com/community/Repositories/Ubuntu) for instructions on doing this.

-Setup your computer to accept software from packages.ros.org
+Set up your computer to accept software from packages.ros.org

 ```bash
 sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" \